gideontong/programming-resources/ucsd-pi/README.md

 ### Subsection: Updating Packages

 This section isn't required if you followed all the steps above exactly, but it's reccomended.
 However, you can skip it if you want.
-The next section you're looking for is [Subsection: Domain Setup](#subsection-domain-setup).
+The next section you're looking for is [Getting Online](#getting-online).

-### Subsection: Domain Setup

-This section is required if you're on a network like UCSD, where every time your Raspberry Pi connects you'll get a new, random IP address.
-How do you guess your IP address?
-You don't - here's how to bind it to a name that's easy to write or say.

-Todo:

-* Setting Up a Domain
-* Setting Up Dynamic DNS
-* Opening a SSH Port
+1. You'll need your Raspberry Pi to be connected to your computer like the previous section.
+If it's not, repeat steps 6-8 from the section [Gathering Information](#gathering-information).
+In addition, connect to your Raspberry Pi using an SSH terminal as in steps 2-3 or step 8 of [Preparing a Remote Connection](#preparing-a-remote-connection).

+2. In your SSH terminal, type `sudo apt update`.
+This will sync your Raspberry Pi's known apps with the internet.
+Then type `sudo apt upgrade -y`.
+This will update all the currently installed apps to the latest version.

 ## Getting Online